Michael Abrash: Technical writer

 Michael Abrash was a columnist in the 1980s for the magazine Programmer's Journal.
 The articles were collected in the 1989 book, Power Graphics Programming.

-His second book, Zen of Assembly Language Volume 1: Knowledge (1990), is about writing efficient assembly code for the 16-bit 8086 processor, but was released after the 80486 CPU was already being used in IBM PC compatibles.
+His second book, Zen of Assembly Language Volume 1: Knowledge (1990), is about writing efficient assembly code for the original IBM PC's Intel 8088 processor, but was released after the 80486 CPU was already being used in IBM PC compatibles.
 Volume 2 was never published.

-In the early to mid-1990s, Abrash wrote column about graphics programming for IBM PC compatibles for Dr. Dobb's Journal called "Ramblings in Realtime."
-In 1991 he introduced Mode X, a 320x240 VGA graphics mode with square pixels instead of the slightly elongated pixels of the standard 320x200 mode.
-At the same time, he introduced readers to a little known part of the VGA standard allowing multiple pixels to be written at once.
+In the early to mid-1990s, Abrash wrote a column about graphics programming for IBM PC compatibles for Dr. Dobb's Journal called "Ramblings in Realtime."
+In 1991, his column introduced Mode X: a 256 color 320x240 graphics mode with square pixels instead of the slightly elongated pixels of the standard 320x200 mode.
+The same column covers a VGA feature allowing up to four pixels to be written at once—something which had not been widely documented outside of the VGA specification.
 The article and its follow-ups ignited interest among MS-DOS game programmers.
+"Ramblings in Realtime" also covered polygon drawing, 3D graphics, and texture mapping.